railsadminteam/rails_admin/docs/bugmash.md

 7. Submit a pull request and ping one of the maintainers in the IRC channel.
 For example:

         sferik: I have finished working on issue #101.
 Please review the code in my iss101 branch.
-    We'll let you know in the pull request if any changes need to be made before the code can be pulled.
+    We'll let you know if any changes need to be made before the code can be pulled.
 8. Make any changes that may be necessary after your code is reviewed by a maintainer.
 9. `GOTO 1`